AlwynBarry/blocks4cs/readme.txt

 = I want to limit the number of events in the block =

-	You can use the Number of Events block parameter to show a particular number of events:
+	You can use the Number of Events block attribute to show a particular number of events.

-= Events List is not showing any results
+= The block is not showing any results =

-	By default the Events List only looks ahead 5 days.
-If your future events are beyond that nothing will show.
-So just adjust the Days Ahead attribute.
+	By default the Events List only looks ahead 5 days and Events Cards only 20 days.
+If your future events are beyond that nothing will show, or if you are only looking for featured events or events within a particular category or with a particular name, none may be within the number of days being searched.
+So just adjust the Days Ahead attribute or the search parameters.

+= I've changed a search attribute but the seems to be no change to the results

+	All search attributes are 'sanitized' to legal values before they are used, and if a sane legal value cannot be found the attribute is discarded.
+So, for example, a date like 2025-02-40 would be ignored.
+	The block doesn't change what you have entered into the attributes so as not to confuse you.
+So, just try some different attribute values until you get something legal.
+If in doubt, remove the block and add a new block - this will start with 'sane' default values, and you can test on the 'demo' site ChurchSuite provides to see what it returns.
+Alternatively, use the Church Name 'cambray' to test - it has a busy programme of events and so most queries will return a result if legal search values are given.

 = I want to change how the output looks: =

+	In general the blocks don't seek to set fonts and only use relative text sizes.
+So, by setting fonts or text size in surrounding blocks you will see changes in the blocks themselves.
+You can also use the font size attributes in the style tab to set the base font size.

+	In addition to the text size, the background, margins and padding of the containing box, and whether it is displayed in normal, wide or full width can be adjusted from the block attributes in the sidebar style tab.

-	The output is formatted via css - just override the defaults in your theme.
+	For things like line or background color within the block, all block output is formatted via css - just override the default css rules in your theme.
+All the CSS rules begin with 'b4cs-' and so these are easy to find in your browser's inspector panes.
+Once overridden in your theme css file you can make them fit well with your theme.

+= I want a list of events which looks very different to those you provide =

+	Because there are css rules for every part of the block, there is a lot you can do just in css.
+For example, the dramatic change in format of the calendar from a monthly grid to an events list when it is displayed on a narrow screen is all accomplished by css rules.
+	So, you may be able to achieve what you want via css rule changes.

+	If your idea is dramatically different, however, please use the support forum to put in a request for a new feature.
+We will do what we can to provide anything which might also be useful to others.

 == Screenshots ==